Federal Employment Law Attorney in Canton, Michigan

-At Schrameck Law, P.L.L.C., we have the extensive experience necessary for filing claims and appeals with the Merit System Protection Board (MSPB), the Equal Employment Opportunity Commission (EEOC), and U.S. District Court, Federal Appellate Practice.
-We represent clients throughout the United States with claims of:
+At Schrameck Law, P.L.L.C., I have extensive experience in filing claims and appeals with the Merit System Protection Board (MSPB), the Equal Employment Opportunity Commission (EEOC), and U.S. District Court, Federal Appellate Practice.
+I represent clients throughout the United States with claims of:

 Discipline/Misconduct